docker/compose-on-kubernetes/docs/deploy-etcd.md

 ### Install Helm server side component

+`etcd` is deployed using Helm so we must first install the Helm server:

 - Create the tiller service account: `kubectl -n kube-system create serviceaccount tiller`.
 - Give it admin access to your cluster (note: you might want to reduce the scope of this): `kubectl -n kube-system create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount kube-system:tiller`.